Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ### User needing to know if there are anything new for a party

-In this scenario a user wants to see if there are any changes for a client or the user itself
+In this scenario, a user wants to see if there are any changes for a client or the user itself

 1. System authenticates end user with ID-porten
 2. System exchanges token with Altinn